 He started his independent career in 2011 at the Indian Institute of Technology Bombay.

-Currently, he is an associate professor of Chemistry at IIT Bombay.
+Currently, he is a Professor of Chemistry at IIT Bombay.